SCPR/scpr-style-guide/README.md

 5. Push the tag to Github: `git push origin v1.4`.
 6. The push to Github will kick off a new build on Travis CI.
 Once that succeeds, Travis should automatically publish the new version to npm.
 7. Verify that your new version has published to npm: https://www.npmjs.com/package/scpr-style-guide.
+8. Create a new Release in Github that corresponds to your tag: https://github.com/SCPR/scpr-style-guide/releases/new

 ## Running the style guide documentation